lizeyu4444/MachineToLearn/README.md

 **Distributed cache**:

 The object is going to scale the key-value storage into multiple machines.
-The question is how to split the data into multiple folds. **Sharding** is to split data and save each fold according to some rule.
+The question is how to split the data into multiple folds. **Sharding** is a horizontal partition of data according to some rule.
+Each shard is held on a separate instance.
 For instance, if all keys are string, they can be divided by the first char.
 This has a problem that storage on each machine may not be balanced.
 Using hashing of key is also one solution and do mod calculation.